 - Dark chocolate: for extra chocolate!
 Most dark chocolate is dairy free already, but be mindful of the type of chocolate you buy to make sure it doesn't include refined sugar.

 We really love Enjoy Life chocolate chunks or baking bars because they're allergy friendly.
 However, they do include a small amount of refined sugar so they aren't technically super paleo.
 My two paleo-approved chocolate brands are Hu Kitchen and Lily's.

 How to make paleo brownies:

-Star with your wet ingredients in a large bowl.
-Whisk them together until combined then add all of the dry ingredients including the baking soda and cocoa powder.
+- Whisk the wet ingredients together in a large bowl until combined and no yellow streaks from the eggs remain.
+Next, add all of the dry ingredients including the baking soda and cocoa powder.
 The batter will be very thick, this is what you want!
 It’s why they’re extra fudgy!

-If you like really gooey brownies cook them for a little less time but if you like more chewy brownies cook them a little longer.
-Allow to cool before cutting into them!
+- If you like really gooey brownies cook them for a little less time but if you like more chewy brownies cook them a little longer.

-Yes, you can freeze paleo brownies.
+- Can you freeze paleo brownies?
+Place the cooled brownies on a baking sheet and freeze for 1 to 2 hours.
+Once they're frozen solid, wrap them individually and store in an air tight container or bag for up to 3 months.
 Cover them in an air tight container and keep them in the freezer for up to 3 months.
 To thaw, place them in the refrigerator overnight to soften then warm up in the oven or microwave

 If you make and love this recipe, don’t forget to tag me on Instagram with #whatmollymade or @What_mollymade so I can see it and feature you!